kcindric/blog/kcindric-blog/content/posts/multiple-column-psql-full-text-search/index.md

 ) stored;
 ```

 Note the added `simple` value in our `to_tsvector` function.
-We add this because PostgreSQL throws an exception if we explicitly define the 'regional configuration' or a dictionary which will be used for deriving lexemes.
+We add this because PostgreSQL throws an exception if we explicitly don't define the 'regional configuration' or a dictionary which will be used for deriving lexemes.
 Other options are `english`, `spanish` etc. Read more about that in the official PostgreSQL documentation.

 Now we can easily search through both of our columns, giving priority to the `title` column using `websearch_to_tsquery`: